antmicro/job-storage-expansion/README.md

 ## Overview

 This project contains open hardware design files for an expansion board compatible with Antmicro's [Jetson Orin Baseboard](https://github.com/antmicro/jetson-orin-baseboard).
-The expansion bard includes a MicroSD card slot and M.2 (key-M) slot allowing to connect additional storage solutions to the Jetson Orin Baseboard.
+The expansion board includes a MicroSD card slot and an M.2 (key-M) slot intended for connecting additional storage solutions to the Jetson Orin Baseboard.
 The M.2 slot supports 2280 and 2242 M.2 NVMe discs.
 The design files were prepared in KiCad 6.x.

 ## Key features

 * Jetson Orin Baseboard expansion connector
-* Support for 2280 and 2242 discs sizes
+* Support for 2280 and 2242 disc sizes
 * M.2 key M
 * MicroSD card reader with USB 2.0 interface